-Often we want to track events triggered by visitor's actions, sometime after the page has loaded.
-One way to do that is to add tracking code to event handling attributes of HTML elements, e.g. onclick attribute of button element.
+Very often we want to track actions triggered by visitors some time after the page has loaded.
+One way to do that, is adding tracking code to event handling attributes of HTML elements, e.g. onclick attribute of button element.